szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <div id ="neighborhoods"></div>
 ```

-Next, we'll want to loop through the dataset objects, pulling out the neighborhood name from each so we can display it in the list.
+Next, in our `nyc-data.js` file, we'll want to loop through the dataset objects, pulling out the neighborhood name from each so we can display it in the list.

 ```JavaScript
 // get a list of all the neighborhoods in the dataset